Quiz-Bowl-OSU-Capstone/Quiz-Bowl/README.md

 ### File Structure
 - src: Source files, program files.
 - docs: Documentation about the Quiz Bowl program.
-- license: The software license for this program.
+- license: This program is licensed with the MIT software license.
 - README - this file.